project-imprimis/libprimis/doc/engine.md

 These colors tend to have `1.0 1.0 1.0` as the default and are expected to vary upwards as much as downwards in practice.

+The world has a set of observer-indepenent coordinates, with 0 degrees set as world north.
+As with standard cardinal directions, 90 degrees is East, 180 is South, and 270 degrees is West.
+The pitch angle, when relevant, is measured as an inclination (the horizon is at 0 degrees and straight up is 90 degrees);
+angles count clockwise such that an observer rotating from N to E increases their yaw angle by 90 degrees (as with E -> S, S -> W, etc.).

+Octree nodes, in particular, are always positive and the origin is located at the bottom northwest corner of the map; the coordinates count upwards as you move more southerly or easterly from that point.

 # 2. World

 ## 2.1 Octree Geometry